“We believe that education is essential for economic and social progress.”

 MFA’S ACTION PLAN

-Currently, Makassed runs six schools in Beirut and seven schools in remote areas; it provides quality education to more than 9,000 enrolled students with 5,100 enrolled students benefiting from its scholarship fund in the academic year 2019-2020.
+MFA, through its Scholarship Fund, works closely with Makassed Philanthropic Islamic Association of Beirut to provide full or partial scholarships to vulnerable students and to restore schools and classrooms.
+Currently, Makassed runs six schools in Beirut and seven schools in remote areas; it provides quality education to more than 9,000 enrolled students, of which 5,100 students benefit from scholarships.

-We need your help to empower children and youth with the skills they need to survive and thrive in the Twenty-first Century.
+We need your help to empower children and youth with the skills they need to grow and thrive in the 21st century.